CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 }
 ```

 React gives you access to props in the **first argument** to the component function.
-We can then inject props into our component using curly braces.
+We can inject props into our component using curly braces.

-The `props` variable is just a normal object with key-value pairs that match what was passed to the component.
-Because it is just a variable, it can be used like any other variable.
+The `props` variable is a normal object with key-value pairs that match what was passed to the component.
+It is a variable and it can be used like any other variable.
 That includes injecting props into attributes:

 ```js
 <div id={"mentor-id-" + props.id}>{props.name}</div>